git-chandler/Primers-and-Quick-References/README.md

 I forget things sometimes.
 There are innumerable texts on statistics, linear regression, and econometrics.
-However, I find the best references are the references I've constructed myself in my own interpretation.
+However, I find the best references are those I've constructed myself in my own interpretation.
 The contents of this repository are my attempt at just that.